 Tongues are considered the evidence of Holy Spirit baptism by Pentecostalism.
-Did ALL the Corinthian believers speak in tongues?
-What in each of the following verses gives the answer?
+So, if all the Corinthian Christians experienced "Holy Spirit baptism," then all of them should be able to speak with "tongues."
+But, in each of the following verses, what indicates all of the Corinthians did not speak with tongues?

-If all the Corinthians could not speak in tongues, and if tongues are evidence of baptism in the Holy Spirit, then v13 CANNOT refer to baptism in the Holy Spirit, for v13 says, "we were ALL baptized into one body."
-(See also vv.
-12,27.)
+If all the Corinthians could not speak in tongues, and if tongues are evidence of baptism in the Holy Spirit, then 1Co 12:13 CANNOT refer to baptism in the Holy Spirit, for it says, "we were ALL baptized into one body."